4 Checks to Make Before Submitting Your Charity CV

 2. Is your charity CV easy to read?

-Recruiters in the charity sector are just as busy as any other and will appreciate nothing more than an easy-to-read, concise CV.
+Swarmed with applications, recruiters in the charity sector are busier than ever and will appreciate nothing more than an easy-to-read, concise CV.

 Have you left white space to distinguish between sections?
 Without it, it won’t be easy for readers to find the information they’re looking for.